otaku840726/test-game1/README.md

    ```
 3. Open `http://localhost:3000` in your browser.

-The server exposes Three.js from `node_modules` at `/vendor/three.module.js`, so the client can load it without relying on a CDN or bundler.
+The server exposes Three.js and Socket.IO from `node_modules` under `/vendor` so the client can load them without relying on a CDN or bundler.

 This rewrite contains only the minimal features: a basic scene and networked player cubes.
 More functionality can be built on top of this foundation.